The Hidden Knowledge Crisis

 Slack brings enterprise wisdom to you

-Our AI-powered Enterprise Search understands your tasks, goals, and context.
-This allows it to personalise and present the relevant information to you based on your role and projects.
+Our AI-powered enterprise search understands your tasks, goals, and context.
+This allows it to personalize and present the relevant information to you based on your role and projects.
 The more employees talk and share with each other, the smarter your entire company becomes.

 All your data sources are interconnected, so you’ll find exactly what you’re looking for.
 Simply ask a question in conversational language in the Slack search bar.
 No indexing, no storing — just the most up-to-date information, always.